office of student services

 Boston College Summer Session offers undergraduate and graduate students the opportunity to enroll in core and elective courses or in special programs not offered by Boston College at any other time of the year.

 Summer Session does not grant degrees.
-Students who desire credit transferred to their degree programs should obtain permission from their own dean at their home institution.
-Individuals may register in advance by mail or in person at the Summer Session Office in McGuinn 100.
+Students who desire credit transferred to their degree programs at Boston College should obtain permission from the Dean of their home school.
+Students from outside Boston College who seek to transfer their course credit to their home institution should seek permission from the Dean of their home institution.
+Individuals may register in advance by mail or in person at the Summer Session Office in St. Mary’s Hall South.

-Boston College undergraduates who, because of withdrawal, failure, or underload, lack the number of courses required for their status, may make up these deficiencies by passing a course in the Summer Session.
-Every course must be approved by their dean prior to registration.
+Boston College undergraduates who for a variety of reasons, e.g., withdrawal, failure, or under load, lack the number of courses required for their degree status, may make up these deficiencies by passing a course in the Summer Session.
+Every course must be approved by the Dean of the student’s home school within Boston College prior to registration.
 Boston College undergraduates should follow the process for Summer Session registration outlined at www.bc.edu/content/bc/offices/stserv/academic/registration.html.

 For more information about courses and special programs held during the Summer Session please visit our website at www.bc.edu/summer.